ElektraInitiative/libelektra/src/plugins/README.md

 - version is a built-in plugin directly within the core so that it cannot give wrong version information
-- [constants](constants/) various constants, including version
+- [constants](constants/) various constants fixed when Elektra was compiled
-  information
 - [desktop](desktop/) contains information which desktop is currently running

-Providing information found on the system not available in persistent
+Providing information found on the system not available in persistent files:
-files:

 - [uname](uname/) information from the uname syscall.